6.1 Britain’s Law-and-Order Strategy and Its Consequences

 6.4 Identity during the American Revolution

 The American Revolution divided the colonists as much as it united them, with Loyalists (or Tories) joining the British forces against the Patriots (or revolutionaries).
 Both sides included a broad cross-section of the population.
-However, Great Britain was able to convince many slaves to join its forces by promising them freedom, something the southern revolutionaries would not agree to do.
-The war provided new opportunities, as well as new challenges, for slaves, free blacks, women, and Indians.
+However, Great Britain was able to convince many to join its forces by promising them freedom, something the southern revolutionaries would not agree to do.
+The war provided new opportunities, as well as new challenges, for enslaved and free Black people, women, and Native peoples.
 After the war, many Loyalists fled the American colonies, heading across the Atlantic to England, north to Canada, or south to the West Indies.